The Coburg Family

 Minnie Coburg (William) was born in 1868 in Sullivan County and is listed as being age 12 in the 1880 census.
 The Middletown Daily Times for May 4, 1892 records that the surrogate court has awarded letters of administration for Minnie M. Coburg to Edwin J. Coburg, her brother.
 In other words, he was named to administer her estate after her death.

 Fannie Pamelia Coburg (William; Henry) was born April 24, 1884 and died in October 6, 1955 in Hurleyville, NY.
-She married Benamin Strain (1882-1945) before 1910.
+She married Benamin Strain (1882-1945) on July 24, 1909.
 Fannie was the one who burned all the Coburg family papers and letters during World War I because they were written in German.
 In the 1910 census Fanny Strain, 23, and Benjamin Steain (sic), 27 were living in Montgomery, Orange Co., NY.
 In 1920, Fanny was living with her mother ("Julia Cobuigh) and sister "Meyrl" in Hurleyville.
 In this entry she is listed as married but there is no sign of her husband.
-In the 1925 New York census the listing for Fallsburgh reads: Benjamin Strain, head, 44, diesel engineer; Fannie P., 41, wife; Muriel Coburgh, 25, sister-in-law.
+In the 1925 New York census the listing for Fallsburgh (probably Hurleyville) reads: Benjamin Strain, head, 44, diesel engineer; Fannie P., 41, wife; Muriel Coburgh, 25, sister-in-law.
 In the next house are Claude Cole, 40, head, carpenter and Nellie, 33, wife.
-In 1930, Benjamin and Fanny were in Fallsburg, NY (probably still Hurleyville) and Benjamin is listed as having been born in CT.
+In 1930, Benjamin and Fanny were in Fallsburg, New York.
 His occupation is given as civil engineer.
 In 1940, in the same house they were living in in 1935, they have been joined by Fanny's niece, Julia Shipiro [sic], 14 and Benjamin's first name is spelled Beryman.

 Fannie Coburg Strain